V3ness/PF2223-Assignment/PART1.md

 2. The row and column number are displayed correctly
 3. Created a randomiser to randomise game objects
 4. Created game board with 2D vector to display game objects
-5. Created both alien and zombie basic attributes (Hp, Atk, Range)
+5. Created both alien and multiple zombies basic attributes (Hp, Atk, Range)
+6. Output multiple zombies attributes

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

 1. Multi Zombies
+-Store multi zombies attributes in 2D vector to retrive data
-2. Movement & Attack
+3. Movement & Attack
-3. Game Objects Functions
+4. Game Objects Functions
-4. Game Controls
+5. Game Controls
-5. Save & Load files
+6. Save & Load files
-6. GameFlow
+7. GameFlow

 ## Additional Features